Garett Bolles: Personal life

 As a former troubled youth, Bolles has made an effort to assist and mentor juveniles involved in the justice system.
 He has been actively involved in juvenile probation and court mentorship programs in Arapahoe County, and regularly attends court hearings and events at the Marvin W. Foote Youth Services Center.
 For his contributions, Bolles was awarded the Raymond C. Frenchmore Juvenile Law Award by the Arapahoe County Bar Association in June of 2023.

-Bolles has three children with his wife, Natalie: a son, Kingston, and two daughters Ariyah and Zaya.
-In 2021, his son was diagnosed with Childhood apraxia of speech (CAS), a speech disorder that causes difficulty speaking from a young age.
+Bolles has three children with his wife, Natalie: a son, Kingston, and two daughters, Ariyah and Zaya.
+In 2021, his son was diagnosed with childhood apraxia of speech (CAS), a speech disorder that causes difficulty speaking from a young age.
 Bolles himself grew up dealing with ADHD.
 To support children with learning disabilities, Bolles founded the GB3 Foundation, a non-profit focused on improving their education strategies, mental health, and physical wellbeing.
 In August of 2025, Bolles and speech pathologist Jennie Bjorem opened the Bjorem & Bolles Apraxia Education Initiative training center, a facility made to assist educators and speech pathologists to diagnose and treat children with CAS.
 Following this, Bolles was named the NFLPA Community MVP for Week 1 of the 2025 NFL season.
+Bolles was also the recipient of the 2026 NFLPA Alan Page Community Award in recognition of his charity work.